The University of St Andrews accepts direct applications from a small number of students each year. You should only submit a direct application if:

 - Take a look at the courses available at the University of St Andrews.
 All courses can be found online in the course search section or in the Undergraduate Prospectus.

 - Check the minimum grades and any subject specific prerequisites for your country, area or state.
-These can be found in the entrance requirements section.
+These can be found on the entry requirements page.

-- Draft your personal statement carefully so that it reflects your choice of course(s).
+- Draft your personal statement carefully so that it reflects your choice of course.
 You can find more information about what we look for in an application on the how to apply page.

 - Pay the required £50 (50 pounds sterling) fee through the University’s online payment service.
 Please note the order number given to your purchase on your application form so that we can match the payment to your application.